Last updated: November 23, 2025

 The world of momentum indicators is crowded, and it’s easy to get confused between tools like the ROC, RSI, and MACD.
 While they all measure momentum, they do so in fundamentally different ways, making them suited for different tasks.

-From our experiences, the best way to understand their roles is to see them side-by-side.
+The best way to understand their roles is to see them side-by-side.
 The ROC is a pure, direct measure of price change, while others add layers of smoothing or different calculations.
 Keep in mind that the ROC, while fast, is still a lagging indicator because it uses past price data.

 This brief comparison table can help you select the appropriate tool for your needs.